evasda/IN1910-project2_evasda_jenshja/README.md

 #### *__Initial notes to grader:__*
 + __URL to project:__ https://github.uio.no/IN1910/project2_evasda_jenshja
 + __Compiler:__ Visual Studio 2017 Developer Command Prompt v15.0 was used in a ".sublime-build"-file.
 This file runs the "cl"-command.
-If you are going to run the files on linux, use makefile or -std=c++0x in terminal.
+If you are going to run the files in linux, use __-std=c++0x__ in terminal.

 ### __3__